dotnet/dotnet-docker/samples/run-in-sdk-container.md

 ## Console app

-The following example demonstrates using `dotnet watch run` with a console app in a .NET Core SDK container.
+The following example demonstrates using `dotnet run` with a console app in a .NET Core SDK container.
 This initial example is demonstrated on macOS.
 Instructions for all OSes follow.

 The instructions assume you are in the `samples/dotnetapp` directory (due to the [volume mounting](https://docs.docker.com/engine/admin/volumes/volumes/) `-v` syntax).